guildai/guildai/guild/tests/models.md

     >>> intro.fullname
     '.../samples/projects/mnist/intro'

-Models from local modelfiles (i.e. not installed from standard Python packages) are named with a starting '.' and a path leading to the model name.
+Models from local guildfiles (i.e. not installed from standard Python packages) are named with a starting '.' and a path leading to the model name.
 Paths in these names are always relative to the current working directory.